Little Memole

-Little Memole also known as Wee Wendy or Tongari Bōshi no Memoru (とんがり帽子のメモル), is a Japanese anime television series produced in the 1980s by Toei Animation.
+Little Memole, also known as Wee Wendy or Tongari Bōshi no Memoru (とんがり帽子のメモル), is a Japanese anime television series produced in the 1980s by Toei Animation.

 Plot

 A group of 245 inhabitants from a planet called Riruru make a crash landing onto Earth from their spaceship.
 This is due to a failure in the spaceship.
 Aboard the spaceship is a young tiny girl named Memole which the series is centered on.

-The citizens of Riruru are cautious about trying to adapt to life on Earth because of their lilliputian size.
-However, this does not bother Memole.
-Memole is reckless and brave enough to venture with a group of friends into the city.
+The citizens of Riruru are cautious about trying to adapt to life on Earth because of their lilliputian size, but this does not bother Memole, who is reckless and brave enough to venture with a group of friends into the city.
 Here she befriends a human girl named Mariel ("Muriel" in Wee Wendy), who because of her frail health, is forced to stay inside her house all of the time.
 After the initial surprise of seeing the little girl Memole, the two become inseparable, and their friendship grows throughout the series.

 Memole also meets woodland animals and uses an owl named Bo-bo for transport.